massivemadness/Fragula/README.md

 ### Multiple BackStacks

-As already have been mentioned, Fragula doesn't support multiple backstacks both in XML and Compose.
+As already have been mentioned, Fragula **doesn't support** multiple backstacks both in XML and Compose.
-If you really need to support this, consider creating a nested `NavHost` for bottom tabs only.
+If you really need this feature in your app, consider creating a nested `NavHost` for bottom tabs only.

 ---